louiss0/forastro/packages/asciidoc/public/README.md

 ### Styling

 This plugin allows you to use Tailwind or UnoCSS to style your blog pages.
-To use either use the `@forastro/asciidoc/plugins` module.
+To use either use the appropriate module from `@forastro/asciidoc`.

 Tailwind